josipovich/gruvbox-material/README.md

 # Customization

 -   By default, italic is enabled.
 To disable italic, add `let g:gruvbox_material_kill_italic=1` to your vimrc.
--   By default, bold is partly enabled.
-To completely enable bold, add `let g:gruvbox_material_enable_bold=1` to your vimrc.
 -   By default, bold is enabled in lightline color scheme.
 To disable bold in lightline color scheme, add `let g:gruvbox_material_lightline_kill_bold=1` to your vimrc.

 # Contribution